SoulShardStudios/SoulShardUtilities/README.md

 Pull requests, Feature requests, Issues, e.t.c. are welcome, since this is mostly a one man project I would recommend contributing rather than demanding.

+See [this discord](https://discord.gg/QfZDqdcQ2Q) to ask questions and get support.